 TIP: The best way to gain "followers" is to be social, interact, and share other peoples' tweets (called retweeting, abbreviated rt).
 It's not good Twitter etiquette to never share or interact and just tweet about you or your product.
 Say please and thank you just like you would in real life (or should anyway).

-Facebook - Facebook lets you create pages to promote your brand, business, or organization.
+Facebook lets you create pages to promote your brand, business, or organization.
 You can share pictures, promotions, stories, add apps, and host events.
-You can check out my Facebook Page as an example.
-For more info on how to set-up your own, select "help" from the drop down menu in the upper right hand corner of Facebook and type "create a Facebook page".
+For more info on how to set-up your own, select "Help & Support" from the drop down menu in the upper right hand corner of Facebook.
+Next click on the "Help Center" button and type "create a Facebook page" in the search box.
 If you don't want to set up a special page, you can always share links to your content from your personal page.
 I wouldn't over do it though, you don't want to become the annoying friend.

 TIP: It's OK to submit your own content in moderation, but too many submissions from one site will be seen as spam and you'll be banned.